 How Does Search Remarketing Work?

-Before initiation occurs in the process, it’s crucial for the brand to have a set-list of keywords to use that will be applied in the search remarketing strategy; it is also best to use a wide variety of keywords for search remarketing.
+Before initiation occurs in the process, it’s crucial for the brand to have a set-list of keywords to use that will be applied in the search remarketing strategy.
+It is also best to use a wide variety of keywords.

 Once the brand has defined keywords that are relevant to its product, then the process of search remarketing can begin.
-The process of search remarketing revolves around acquiring information of potential customers who have conducted an online search that may relate to the brand.
+The process revolves around acquiring information of potential customers who have conducted an online search that may relate to the brand.